IcedLemons/WebPong/proposal.md

  ## Description
- A web based pong game where the website will contain the documentation for both the game and the website
+ A web based pong game where the website will contain the documentation for both the game and the website.
+The website itself will be made in html and css while the pong game will be in javascript.

+ ## Look alikes?
+ There are currently thousands of webbased pong games, with the classic being the most common.
+Though our main game will include this version of pong, it will be made by us, integrated into the website design aswell.

 ## Need to have's
 | Rank |                      Required                        |